tier6tank/doubles/trunk/dupfinder/readme.txt

 The compiled files are stored under gcc[u][d].

-If you don't have mingw but only cygwin, you can build the program that way:
+If you don't have mingw but only cygwin, you can build the program that way (note that you have to follow the steps for unix in 1a first using --with-msw instead of --with-gtk or --with-motif):

 	make cygwin=1 [debug=0/1]